Terafol/unity-multiplayer-sample/README.md

 **Duration:** 3 months (July - September 2024)
 **Role:** R&D Engineer Intern
-**First Unity project** - learned the engine while building this system
+**First Unity project** learned the engine while building this system **International**: First work experience abroad with a language barrier

 The code shown is taken from the internal beta build released in September 2024

+The files come from two different projects: a lobby with login and automatic account creation, and a collaborative music creation tool/game.
 ---

 ## Technical Highlights